glycerine/libzipfs/README.md

 byte 0                                           byte N
 ~~~

-The embedded zip file can then be made available via a fuse mountpoint.
+The embedded Zip file (the middle part in the diagram above) can
+then be made available via a fuse mountpoint.
 The Go executable will contain Go code to accomplish this.
 The 256-bite
 footer at the end of the file describes the location of the
 embedded zip file.
 The combined file is still an executable,
 and can be run directly.

-### creating a combined executable and zipfile
+### creating a combined executable and Zip file

 the `libzipfs-combiner` utility does this for you.